0xjmux/0xjmux.github.io/content/posts/esp-jtag-adapter/index.md

 layout: post
 tags: ["Blog","JTAG","PCB","Hardware"]
 title: "JTAG for the ESP made as Easy as Possible"
+summary: "An adapter PCB for the ESP-Prog to make hardware debugging on ESP32 as plug-and-play as possible"
 date: 2024-03-01T10:17:11-08:00
 math: false
 draft: false